oktadev/okta-blog/_source/_posts/2022-08-19-build-crud-spring-and-vue.md

         this.$refs.newTodoInput.blur()
       }).catch((error) => {
         this.$log.debug(error);
-        this.error = "Failed to add todo"
+        this.error = 'Failed to add todo'
       });
     },
     handleCancelEditingNewTodo() {
-      this.newTodoTitle = ""
+      this.newTodoTitle = ''
     },

     handleSetCompleted(id, value) {